dspace-group/veos-cosim-client/doc/guides/troubleshooting.md

 - `serverName` is set when using the port mapper.
 - `remotePort` is set when connecting to a static port.
 - `remoteIpAddress` is set when the server is not local.
-- the VEOS simulator has loaded the OSA and the CoSim server is available.
+- The VEOS simulator has loaded the OSA and the CoSim server is available.

 Problem: The wrong server is reached or the connection goes to the wrong endpoint.